JoannaMacDev/JoannaMacDev.github.io/_posts/2017-05-18-Interactors-Part-1.md

 }
 ```

-Once again, we create the class to be @IBDesignable and make the view var an @IBOutlet to facilitate using them in IB.
+Once again, we create the class to be @IBDesignable and make the view var an @IBOutlet to facilitate using it in IB.
 The view's type is set to UILabel.

-We override the didSet(subject:) method from NSObjectPropertyInteractor to add a call to the updateView() method, which is implemented to use a general mechanism for setting the text on the label to a string describing the value.
+We override the didSet(subject:) method from NSObjectPropertyInteractor to add a call to the updateView() method, which is implemented here to use a general mechanism for setting the text on the label to a string describing the value.
 There is no formatting at this point as this class is only really intended as a base class that would be expected to deal with string values by default.

-Since we dispatch the property change notification on a background thread, we need to update the UI on the main thread in the propertyDidChange method, but only if the interactor is active; otherwise we could end up with an infinite recursion.
+Since the NotifyPropertyChanged event dispatches the property change notification on a background thread, we need to update the UI on the main thread in the propertyDidChange method, but only if the interactor is active; otherwise we could end up with an infinite recursion.

-###Putting It All Together
+### Putting It All Together

 ##### The Test Class